ThibautGery/docker-logging-example/article.md

 Then you can run the application and query it with your favorite browser to see a few line in elasticsearch in the logstash index.

 Unfortunately, the data are not indexed.
-The nginx line of log is still not
+The Nginx line of log is not
 structured: for example, we cannot query all the failed HTTP request (status code >= 400)

 This line of log need to be parsed.